 One actuation in each nostril once daily (37mcg/actuation); max 74mcg/day.

 Conduct nasal examination before starting treatment.
 Discontinue if nasal erosion, ulceration, or perforation occurs.
 Active or quiescent respiratory tract tuberculosis.
-Infections (eg, ocular herpes simplex).
+Infections (eg, fungal, bacterial, viral, parasitic, or ocular herpes simplex).
 If exposed to measles or chickenpox, consider immunoglobulin prophylactic therapy.
-If adrenal suppression exists following systemic corticosteroid therapy, replacement with topical steroids may exacerbate symptoms of adrenal insufficiency.
+Monitor for acute adrenal insufficiency if prolonged systemic corticosteroid therapy is replaced with topical steroids.
 Monitor for hypercorticism and HPA axis suppression (if occur discontinue gradually), and for candida infection and other nasal cavity changes.
 Monitor for growth suppression in children.
-Monitor for vision changes or if history of increased intraocular pressure, glaucoma or cataracts.
+Monitor for vision changes or in those with a history of increased intraocular pressure, glaucoma or cataracts.
 Avoid spraying in eyes or directly onto the nasal septum.
 Pregnancy (Cat.C).
 Nursing mothers.